honghsien5/BlockWorldAI/README.md

 Installation
 --------------

-Download the code into a directory
+1.Download the code into a directory
-Build the files by using the following command: javac BlockWorldAI.java
+2.Build the files by using the following command:
+`<addr>`javac BlockWorldAI.java
-The program is now ready to run
+3.The program is now ready to run

 Contributors
 --------------